mountolive/numberserver/README.md

                Numbers can have up to the max number of digits defined by the user: 9 by default.
-               When the termination ("terminate") keyword is prompted, the program will attempt to shutdown gracefully
+               When the termination ("terminate") keyword is prompted, the program will attempt to shutdown gracefully.
+               This termination keyword can be changed on start (see --help)

 USAGE:
    newrelictest [global options] command [command options] [arguments...]